 When it comes to work order management, more information is almost always preferable to less.
 All results of the WOMS process, from the most serious to seemingly inconsequential, need to be documented to facilitate accurate record keeping and systemic improvements.
 When a customer has a positive experience with a technician, when an accident results in injury, or when the incorrect part was ordered for a job, it should always be noted in the software system for future edification.

 13. Set and revise goals.

 Like any business process, work order management needs to have achievable goals that can be measured using data.
 Through a successfully implemented WOMS, it is possible to track your progress on a daily basis.
 Of course, to increase operational efficiency, there should be routine assessments and revisions of goals.
 That way you may also challenge your team to work smarter, harder, and safer in service of meeting these goals.

 The possibilities for data collection through the use of software solutions are astounding, so take advantage of everything these platforms can do and put the data to work for you.
-Analytics tools can look at trends in your company and help make your department more proactive, and user behavior can be studied in order to provide a more personalized customer experience.
-Choose the KPIs that make sense for your organization, and harness the power of real-time data to make detailed assessments concerning the state of your performance.
+Analytics tools can look at trends in your company and help make your department more proactive, and user behaviour can be studied in order to provide a more personalised customer experience.
+Choose the KPIs that make sense for your organisation, and harness the power of real-time data to make detailed assessments concerning the state of your performance.

-With proper analysis of your KPIs, along with following these 14 steps to organize your work order management system, your company will improve its customer satisfaction rates.
+With proper analysis of your KPIs, and the effort you put behind these steps to organise your work order management system, your company will improve its customer satisfaction rates.
 This achievement will create happier customers and continued growth — goals every company should have.